jonhyman/listerine/README.md

 Overview
 --------

-Listerine allows you to define simple script monitors that contain an <em>assertion</em>, which when true means that the monitor has succeeded and when false means that the monitor has failed.
+Listerine allows you to define simple script monitors that contain an <em>assertion</em>.
+When the assertion is true, the monitor has succeeded.
+When the assertion becomes false the monitor has failed and will act accordingly.

-All monitors must contain a `name` and an `assert` block.
-All unhandled exceptions will be caught, treated as a failure, and the exception text and backtrace will be sent in the notification.
+All monitors must contain both `name` and `assert` blocks.
+Unhandled exceptions are caught and treated as failures, with the exception text and backtrace included in the notification.
 Here's an example:

 ```ruby
 require 'mysql2'